-- 27. Colleges/regions work closely with schools across the whole curriculum and all levels.
+- 26. Colleges/regions work closely with schools across the whole curriculum and all levels.
 A key element of the Scottish Government's 'Developing the Young Workforce' programme is to provide vocational education to pupils in the senior phase of secondary school.
-SFC's Outcome Agreement measures include credits delivered to senior phase pupils studying vocational qualifications and credits delivered to learners at S3 and above. - 28.
+SFC's Outcome Agreement measures include credits delivered to senior phase pupils studying vocational qualifications and credits delivered to learners at S3 and above. - 27.
 SFC is aware that colleges/regions also work with school pupils at other levels and deliver credit bearing activity.
 This activity helps to address gender imbalance in learning and the needs of STEM.
-However, for AY 2020-21 we expect colleges to deprioritise this activity in order to focus on provision that addresses the needs of the economy in the post COVID-19 recovery period. - 29.
-SFC expects, therefore, that credits claimed for school college activity in this coming year will be for senior phase (S4 to S6) including vocational courses and Highers and Advanced Highers.
-There may also be some additional activity for learners at S3 that relates to vocational pathways. - 30.
+However, for AY 2021-22 we expect colleges to continue to deprioritise this activity to focus on provision that addresses the needs of the economy in the post COVID-19 recovery period.

+- 28. SFC expects, therefore, that credits claimed for school college activity in AY 2021-22 will continue to be for senior phase (S4 to S6), including vocational courses and Highers/Advanced Highers.
+There may also be some additional activity for learners at S3 that relates to vocational pathways. - 29.
 We appreciate that there may be curriculum plans already in place and that, particularly in rural and remote areas, this may ensure school pupils have access to a range of subjects.
 We therefore expect that there may still be some delivery to school pupils at other levels but we would expect this to reduce nationally.